System templates

 When the catalog does not fit

-If none of the system templates match the intended instrument, author a custom template instead of overriding the required-feature list on a system template.
-Custom templates preserve the system catalog as a stable reference and let your override carry an organisation-owned identifier the auditor can trace.
+If none of the built-in templates match the intended instrument, author an organisation-owned template instead of overriding the required-feature list on a system template.
+Organisation-defined templates preserve the catalog as a stable reference and give your override an identifier the auditor can trace.
 See Custom template authoring.

 Read next

-- Custom template authoring for the tutorial that walks an operator from blank to published custom template.
+- Custom template authoring for the tutorial that walks an operator from blank to a published organisation-owned template.

 - Create asset for the Asset Designer entry path that consumes a chosen template.